On Leave 2016-17

 Frames of Distraction: Self and Sanity in Pre-Asylum New England

-Women’s America: Refocusing the Past, 7th edition, with Linda K. Kerber and Jane De Hart (Oxford University Press, forthcoming June 2010)
+Women’s America: Refocusing the Past, 8th edition, with Linda K. Kerber and Jane De Hart and Judy Tzu-Chun Wu (Oxford University Press, 2016)

 “Re-thinking Agency, Recovering Voices,” The American Historical Review 109 (June 2004), 827-43